sejong-rcv/MLPD-Multi-Label-Pedestrian-Detection/README.md

 ### Dataset

-For Multispectral pedestrian detection, we train and test our model on [Multispectral Pedestrian Detection: Benchmark Dataset and Baselines](https://github.com/SoonminHwang/rgbt-ped-detection), you should firstly download the dataset.
+For Multispectral pedestrian detection, we train and test our model on the [KAIST dataset](https://github.com/SoonminHwang/rgbt-ped-detection), you should first download the dataset.
 By default, we assume the dataset is stored in `./data/kaist-rgbt`.
 Please see details below

 ```
 <DATA_PATH>